 English learners who decreased proficiency levels from 2017-18 to 2018-19 are mainly students in first grade (62% of first graders fell a proficiency level on the ELPAC).
 In kindergarten, the weighting of the Summative ELPAC Overall score is 70% Oral Language and 30% Written Language, while in grades one through twelve, the weighting of the Summative ELPAC Overall score is 50 percent Oral Language and 50 percent Written Language.
 From first grade to second grade and second grade to third grade, 33% and 41% of English learners fell a proficiency level on the ELPAC.
 At both of these grade levels there is a separate test given to students.
 From third to fourth grade and fourth to fifth grade, 3% and 7% of students fell a proficiency level.
 Both these grade levels take the same assessment but with different proficiency cut points.
 From fifth grade to sixth grade, 48% of English learners fell a proficiency level.
-Both these grade levels.
-From sixth grade to seventh grade and seventh grade to eighth grade, 5% and 18% of English learners fell a proficiency level.
-Both these grade levels.
+At this grade level, students take a different ELPAC test.
 From sixth grade to seventh grade and seventh grade to eighth grade, 5% and 18% of English learners fell a proficiency level.
 Both these grade levels take the same assessment but with different proficiency cut points.
 It is important to recognize that proficiency cut points for the ELPAC test were changed to a higher criteria for the 2018-19 ELPAC Summative assessments.